 Headteacher / Business Manager: Discuss any problems with the employee.
 Make your decision and mark the form.
 Take two copies – return one to the employee, put the other in your Gifts/Hospitality file with the Central Register of Interests .
 Explain your decision to the employee if necessary.

-Signed: …………………………………………………………………………………..

-Mrs Myers-Whittaker

-Headteacher

-Date: .........………………………………………….………………………………

-Signed:

-Chair of Governors

-Print Name: …………………………………………………………………………………..

-Date: ......……………………………………………………………………………